Get insider access

 4. Best Handheld Vacuum Under $100

 This handheld also does a terrible job of sealing fine particles, making it a poor choice if you suffer from serious allergies.
 Its short battery life of just over 10 minutes is also very short, even by the standards of other handheld vacuums, and forces you to work fast when dealing with bigger messes.
 Worse, the manufacturer didn't make the battery removable or replaceable.
-If the Shark's short battery life and poor filtration performance are serious concerns, check out the Wyze Handheld Vacuum, which does a much better job trapping allergens and can run up to half an hour on a charge.
+If the Shark's short battery life and poor filtration performance are serious concerns, check out the Wyze Handheld Vacuum, which does a much better job of trapping allergens and fine debris and can run up to half an hour on a charge.
 However, it's quite hard to find in some markets.

 See our review